keremceliker/Part1-PersistedNFSVolume-Openshift-Kubernetes/README.md

 **Mount:** Finally complete the remaining initialization steps of this PerisistentVolume on this machine, and mount it to a certain path for the actual use of the subsequent started container.

-So once the use of PersistentVolumeClaim is abnormal (the pod using pvc cannot be started because the pvc initialization is unsuccessful), it is difficult for us to troubleshoot the problem.
+So once the use of PersistentVolumeClaim is abnormal **(the pod using pvc cannot be started because the pvc initialization is unsuccessful)**, it is difficult for us to troubleshoot the problem.
 So the launch of this tool can help us quickly determine the problem of PersistentVolumeClaim.

+# IMPORTANT NOTICE

 I know its a little bit more complicated is the storage class but in Part 2, I'll be conveying in the simplest way how this is configured and used for sure.

-References :
+# References :

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/